-- Does the community partner have an IRB and/or approval process? - If community partners are involved in research activities, are the partners considered "engaged" under federal law? - \circ If the community partners are considered engaged, they must complete CITI training. - Consent forms must be reviewed to ensure the reading level is appropriate for participants.
+- Does the community partner have an IRB and/or approval process? - If community partners are involved in research activities, are the partners considered "engaged" under federal law? - If the community partners are considered engaged, they must complete CITI training. - Consent forms must be reviewed to ensure the reading level is appropriate for participants.
 An 8th grade reading level is suggested. - The IRB application must describe how data will be shared with community partners.

-15.3 Institutional Review Board Review of Community Based Research return of research results, and informed consent.
+15.3 Institutional Review Board Review of Community Based Research

+IRB staff and members receive information about, and guidance regarding, how to address matters that influence the participation of community members in research that are conducted or supported by WVSOM.
+These include but are not limited to privacy and confidentiality concerns, principles and methodologies involved in Community Based Participatory Research (CBPR), local recruitment challenges, return of research results, and informed consent.
 Investigators who are experienced in the design and conduct of community participatory research are available to provide consultation during IRB review of such research protocols, and one or more will serve as alternate IRB members.
 IRB membership will include members with experience conducting community research when CBR studies are under review.
 The IRB may consult with a community expert to review any research study for which additional expertise is required.